RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-use-the-batch-determinations-app.md

 ## Names in the Minimal Data Entry Application

-If a name doesn’t appear in the minimal data entry application, you will need to add it to the database (see the Names guidance).
+If a name doesn’t appear in the batch determination application, you will need to add it to the database (see the Names guidance).
 You can use the tree to give you an overview of the names that are currently in the system for the Genus you are databasing.
-Open Specify (herb-rbge.specifycloud.org) and log in with your Specify username and password.
+Open Specify (herb-rbge.specifycloud.org) and log in.

 Click Trees